keu/docs/software_versioned_docs/version-0.23/cli-quickstart.md

 From the CLI, both Astronomer and non-Astronomer users can create a local Apache Airflow instance with a dedicated Webserver, Scheduler and Postgres Database.
 Once you initialize a project on Astronomer, you can easily customize your image (e.g. add Python or OS-level packages, plugins etc.) and push that image to run on your local machine.

-If you're an Astronomer Enterprise user, you might use the Astronomer CLI to do the following:
+If you're an Astronomer Software user, you might use the Astronomer Software CLI to do the following:

 - Authenticate to Astronomer
 - List Astronomer Workspaces and Deployments you have access to